damiecode/react-expense-tracker/README.md

 - After Logging in a User is able to add various expenses to their tracker.
 - The expenses added to the tracker will be saved and stored in the back-end server's database.
 - The User is then able to track the number of expenses and amount they've used.
-### Track expenses on a weekly basis
+### Track expenses on a monthly basis
-- The expenses are stored and sorted on a weekly basis.
+- The expenses are stored and sorted on a monthly basis.
 ### Expenses Charts
 - A User can view expenses as a chart.